Hunter in the Dark: Discover Anomalous Network Activity Using Deep Ensemble Network

-Based on our previous works, we consider that network traffic has strong spatial and temporal correlations.
-Hence, we create each PlainBlk with convolutional neural network (CNN) and recurrent neural network (RNN) subnets, where CNN is to extract spatial-oriented features and RNN is to capture temporal-related representations from one-dimensional security data.
-To reduce the computational cost of developing DNNs, we adopt the simplified versions of CNN and RNN, that is, \textit{depthwise separable CNN (DSC)} \cite{chollet2017xception} and \textit{gated recurrent unit (GRU)} \cite{cho2014learning} respectively, which are elaborately described in Section \ref{section_2}.
-Here, DSC uses \textit{rectified linear unit (ReLU)} as activation function, whereas GRU leverages both \textit{sigmoid} and \textit{hyperbolic tangent (tanh)} as activation functions, where sigmoid is applied to the recurrent step.
+The plain block design is based on our previous work\cite{9346261}.
+It contains a CNN for spatial feature extraction and a RNN for temporal feature extraction.
+To reduce the computational cost of the block, we adopt the simplified versions of CNN and RNN, namely DSC \cite{chollet2017xception} and GRU \cite{cho2014learning}, as has been explained in Section \ref{section_2}.
+Here, DSC uses rectified linear unit (ReLU) as the activation function, whereas GRU uses both sigmoid and hyperbolic tangent (Tanh) as the activation function and sigmoid is applied to the recurrent step.

-Fig. \ref{fig:plain_blk} shows the intra-structure of plain block (PlainBlk).
-As can be seen from the figure, we also add \textit{batch normalization (BN) \cite{ioffe2015batch}} to standardize each mini-batch in training to reduce the internal covariate shift, thus accelerating DNN fitting and decreasing final generalization errors.
-In addition, a \textit{max-pooling (MP)} layer is behind the DSC and a powerful regularizer \textit{dropout \cite{srivastava2014dropout}} is followed by the GRU to prevent overfitting and further reduce the computational cost, where MP is by down-sampling its inputs and dropout is by randomly removing several neurons.
-Besides, \textit{linear bridging (LB) \cite{wu2020densely}} is appended to transform a series of non-linear parameter layers into a linear space for stabilizing the learning process.
+Fig. \ref{fig:plain_blk} shows the structure of PlainBlk.
+As can be seen from the figure, apart from the DSC and GRU subnets, we also introduce batch normalization (BN) \cite{ioffe2015batch} to standardize each mini-batch in training to reduce the internal covariate shift, thus accelerating DNN fitting and decreasing the final generalization errors.
+In addition, there are a max-pooling (MP) layer after DSC and a regularizer dropout \cite{srivastava2014dropout} after GRU; This is to prevent overfitting and further reduce the computational cost.
+We also add a linear bridging (LB) layer to transform non-linear parameter layers into a linear space, which is helpful for stabilizing the learning process.